8.1 Collecting Data in Elementary Classrooms

 In the following video, Chrissy McLaughin shares how the automatic grading feature in her online exit tickets have allowed her to focus more of her time on actually using the data to improve learning and to determine intervention groups based on students’ performance.

 Teachers Talk: Steamlining Exit Tickets

 Reflection Question: How can technology improve exit tickets that you use?
-What would be some downsides to using technology?
+What could be some downsides to using technology?

 Teachers use data in all sorts of ways.
-Here are some examples for how teachers can use data in an elementary classroom.
+Here are some examples of how teachers can use data in an elementary classroom.
 What ideas do their experiences give you?

 Example 1: Using Data to Help Students Receive Services

 During the Response to Intervention process, we collect and analyze data to identify instructional supports that work best for students.
 For instance, literacy-based learning software that assesses students’ foundational skills often provides critical data that identifies the need for intervention.
 For example, embedded dyslexia screeners make it possible for teachers to identify students in need of further evaluation without added 1:1 screening time.